 - I'm not very

-Achieving mastery of your own thinking is a key self-leadership skill but to reach that point you need to understand your own values, vision and purpose.
+But to reach that point of self-awareness you need to understand your own values, vision and purpose.

-Self-leadership is rooted in knowing your strengths and weakness and understanding what you do well.
-When you know what you do well you will also know what you do not excel at.
+Self-leadership is rooted in knowing your strengths and weaknesses, as well as understanding what you do well.
+When you know what you do well, you will also know what you do not excel at.
 This gives you the ability to delegate, accept feedback and listen attentively to ask the right questions.
-You are confident enough to own and share what you don’t know.
+You are confident enough to own and share what you don't know.

 3. Belief in self